hibyemy/lbry.com/content/faq/accounts-and-sync.md

 ## How syncing of account data works

 1. Every user, whether on LBRY Desktop, Android, or [lbry.tv](https://lbry.tv), has a single wallet file.
-This file stores your private keys (like a password) that controls your channels and account balances.
+This file stores your private keys (like a password) that control your channels and account balances.
 The keys in this file are the only way to move or spend LBC or publish to your channel.
 1. On an ongoing basis, your account preferences and other settings are written to your wallet file.
 1. If you create a lbry.tv login and turn on account sync (backup), your wallet file will be backed up to and from a LBRY, Inc. server each time you log in and at regular intervals.
 1. Each time this happens, your preferences, channels, subscriptions, and other data will be updated on the new device.
-1. If your wallet file has a password on it, LBRY, Inc. cannot see into your wallet or do anything with it, including reset your password.
+1. If your wallet file has a password on it, LBRY, Inc. cannot see into your wallet or do anything with it, including resetting your password.

 ## Using wallet sync